mikhailshilkov/mikhailio-docpad/src/documents/2019/02/pulumi/index.html.md

 Options to Provision the Infrastructure
 ---------------------------------------

-There are many options to provision a cloud application, each one with its own trade-offs.
-Let's quickly go through the list to understand the landscape.
+There are many options to provision a cloud application, each one has its trade-offs.
+Let's quickly go through the list of possibilities to understand the landscape.

 AWS Web Console
 ---------------

-AWS, as any other cloud, has a [web user interface](https://console.aws.amazon.com) to configure its resources:
+AWS, like any other cloud, has a [web user interface](https://console.aws.amazon.com) to configure its resources:

 ![AWS Web Console](aws-web-console.png)

 <figcaption>AWS Web Console</figcaption>

-That's obviously a good place to start&mdash;good for experimenting, figuring out the available options, following the tutorials, i.e. for exploration.
+That's a decent place to start&mdash;good for experimenting, figuring out the available options, following the tutorials, i.e., for exploration.

-However, it's pretty bad for long-lived ever-changing applications developed in teams.
+However, it doesn't suit particularly well for long-lived ever-changing applications developed in teams.
 A manually clicked deployment is pretty hard to reproduce in the exact manner, which becomes a maintainability issue pretty fast.

 AWS Command Line Interface
 --------------------------

-The [AWS Command Line Interface](https://aws.amazon.com/cli/) (CLI) is a unified tool to manage all AWS services from a command line.
+The [AWS Command Line Interface](https://aws.amazon.com/cli/) (CLI) is a unified tool to manage all AWS services from a command prompt.
 You write the calls like

 ``` console
 aws apigateway create-rest-api --name 'My First API' --description 'This is my first API'